Skip to main content

 Build in phases, and size phase one from your survival number rather than a universal month target.
 That first layer is there to protect must-pay costs from timing shocks when invoices land late.
 Review recent bank activity, then list non-negotiable costs, including health insurance premiums, self-employment taxes, and business expenses, before you set the first reserve target.

 The core risk is timing plus self-allocation.
 Salaried pay is usually predictable, while freelance receipts arrive without automatic withholding, so it is easy to overspend if taxes, insurance, and reserves are not moved into cash buckets first.
-Transfer each client receipt into your cash buckets as it lands, and keep the note Add current allocation range after verification until your numbers are confirmed.
+Transfer each client receipt into your cash buckets as it lands, with the current allocation range pending advisor or finance-record verification before use.

 It is both.
 Savings absorb shocks, and basic invoice controls can help you catch delays earlier.
 Pair each reserve contribution with one receivables check, such as confirming invoice status, sending on the agreed trigger, or tightening terms before work starts.